TrungLe123692/Bank-of-Michigan-2021-Bank-Loan-Data-Analytics-Project/README.md

   - Used Tableau **LOD (Level of Detail) expressions** to preserve KPI accuracy across filters
   - Minimized data bloat by filtering unused columns and pre-aggregating in SQL

-> This end-to-end ETL pipeline demonstrates proficiency in structured data handling, KPI engineering, and storytelling with dashboards — transforming raw financial data into actionable credit risk insights.

 ---

 ## 5. Methodology & SQL Analysis